Onix-Systems/Fira/fira/local/README.md

 # Fira Local

-> File-based project management system for offline use with direct file system access.
+File-based application for offline use with direct file system access.

 ## Quick Start